leabouffaut/bioacoustics_python/README.md

 _S'more tips from my personal experience_

 **Tip 1: Get a grasp of the vocab' and grammar!**
-The above videos should help but get familiar with
+The videos below should help but get familiar with
 * variables (https://realpython.com/python-variables/),
 * data types (https://realpython.com/python-data-types/),
 * data structures (especially lists, arrays, and dictionaries: https://realpython.com/python-data-structures/), and